 I was unsure about writing this.
-Rachel Hewitt’s disclosure of rape in the New Statesman was incredibly brave and I do not want to bring more rape apologists and their handmaidens into her mentions.
+H’s disclosure of rape in the New Statesman was incredibly brave and I do not want to bring more rape apologists and their handmaidens into her mentions.
 Yet, I’m still horrified by the reactions of certain feminists to Hewitt’s disclosure.
 Rather that simply stating the feminist imperative “I believe you”, Sara Ahmed, a professor at Goldsmiths, wrote that she would “challenge every word” of Hewitt’s article.
 This is simply because Hewitt pointed the value of female-only space for her as a victim of rape.
 Ahmed was more concerned with making a political point that supporting a rape victim.* This is the point we have arrived at with transgender politics – instead of listening to victims and ensuring that there are support services for everyone, women are being told they have no right to a service that reflects their needs because others are more important.

 Alison Phipp’s tweet concerning Hewitt’s disclosure is utterly disingenuous:

 I have NEVER seen a single person suggest that transgender people have no right to support services.
 I have seen numerous women – and not just radical feminists – state that their experiences of male violence are so traumatising that being forced to share with anyone socialised as male is impossible.
 Whilst transwomen may have felt they were in the wrong body from birth, it doesn’t erase the socialisation of male privilege – including the fact that teachers still consistently favour boys over girls in class discussions.
 It isn’t anti-feminist to demand that every single person who has experienced male violence have an appropriate space that meets their needs at the most difficult time of their life.